Congratulations to Mr. Wilberforce for being selected our

 This program merges Kean University’s resources with Hillside District’s expertise to provide an exploration of career opportunities while challenging students to apply their academic skills to real-life and project-based learning experiences.
 All students participating in the project will complete the NJ Career Awareness Navigator Profile (NJCAN).
 Using this tool each student will develop an on-line profile of their career goals and a plan of action for achieving their goals.
 Parents and family members will be invited to sessions to participate in the planning and learn how they can assist their child with maximizing the high school experience to be fully ready to enter college upon graduation.
 Parent and students will be encouraged to “Think College Early” and workshops will be offered to help them prepare for college entry.

-The after school component of the KU Learning Adventures will operate five days a week from 3:20pm - 6:20pm each day from October 1, 2013 through June 13, 2014.
-The summer component of the KU Learning Adventures will operate five days a week, four hours per day from July 7 through August 8, 2014.
+The after school component of the KU Learning Adventures will operate five days a week from 3:20pm - 6:20pm each day from October 1, 2015 through June 13, 2016.
+The summer component of the KU Learning Adventures will operate five days a week, four hours per day from (dates TBD).

 The partners in this project, Kean University and Hillside Public Schools, have collaborated in developing this program to address the District’s Title I plan which emphasizes three areas for growth: improved mathematics achievement, increased use and integration of technology, and increasing the numbers of Hillside graduates who attend college.
 KULA will emphasize each of these areas in the implementation of 21st CCLC identified goals.
 As required by the NJ Department of Education, this program will also be offered to students attending Trinity Temple Academy.